 Chuck Rowland’s oral history can be found in Eric Marcus’s book Making Gay History.

 For an in-depth look at the Mattachine Society and Hal Call, who was behind the coup that removed the organization’s founders, including Chuck Rowland, have a look at James T. Sears’s Behind the Mask of the Mattachine: The Hal Call Chronicles and the Early Movement for Homosexual Emancipation.

 We also recommend Pre-Gay L.A.: A Social History of the Movement for Homosexual Rights by C. Todd White.
 This book covers Chuck Rowland’s involvement with both the Mattachine Society and ONE, Inc.

-In 1982, Chuck Rowland founded the Celebration Theater in Los Angeles, California, an award-winning theater company that’s dedicated to telling the stories of the LGBTQ community and is in operation to this day.
+In 1982, Chuck Rowland founded the Celebration Theatre in Los Angeles, California, an award-winning theater company that’s dedicated to telling the stories of the LGBTQ community and is in operation to this day.

 Eric Marcus Narration: I’m Eric Marcus and this is Making Gay History.

 In this episode you’ll meet Chuck Rowland.
 Chuck was one of five men who gathered in a Los Angeles apartment on November 11, 1950, to found the Mattachine Society—a gay rights organization.

 Mattachine wasn’t the first gay rights group in the U.S. There was a very short-lived organization called the Society for Human Rights, which was founded in Chicago in 1924.
-But the Mattachine Society lasted, and very quickly chapters spreading along the West Coast and across the country.
+But the Mattachine Society lasted, and very quickly chapters spread along the West Coast and across the country.

 Just a quick fun fact about one of the other five guys.
 In the early days of Mattachine he went by the initial “R.” Most people who had anything to do with the gay rights movement back then used pseudonyms.
 His real name was Rudi Gernreich.
 He was an Austrian-Jewish refugee and in the 1960s he became famous for designing the topless bathing suit, better known as the monokini.
 Just Google it, but not at work.